alikalan14/EatonHW/README.md

 # EatonHW

 This solution simulates multiple devices sending data to one machine.
-Devices are run in different threads, and the machine reads the messages and counts them in a thread-safe way using standard C++ library features.
+Devices are run in different threads, and the machine reads the messages, counts them and print them out to the standard output in a thread-safe way using standard C++ library features.

 There is already a simulator that runs on 3 threads, and each thread represents a device and sends data to the machine between 0 and 5 seconds frequency.
 The random number generator generates the frequency.